Total Knee ReplacementBy

 A total knee replacement may be performed using one of the following approaches:

-- Minimally invasive surgery involves inserting special instruments and an arthroscope through a three to four inch incision in the knee.
+Minimally invasive surgery involves inserting special instruments and an arthroscope through a 3- to 4-inch incision in your knee.
 The arthroscope is a thin, lighted instrument with a small camera that transmits pictures of the inside of your body to a video screen.
 Your surgeon sees the inside of your knee on the video screen while performing surgery.
-Minimally invasive surgery generally results in a quicker recovery with less pain than open surgical procedures.
+Minimally invasive total knee replacement generally results in a quicker recovery with less pain than open surgical procedures.
 This is because it causes less trauma to tissues.
 Your surgeon will make a smaller incision than the incision used in open knee surgery.
 Surgical tools are threaded around muscles and tissues instead of cutting through or displacing them as in open surgery.

-- Open surgery involves making an eight to ten incision in the knee.
+Open surgery involves making an 8- to 10-inch incision in the knee.
 Open surgery incision allows your doctor to directly view and access the surgical area.
 Open surgery generally has a longer recovery and more pain than minimally invasive surgery.
 Open surgery requires a larger incision and more cutting and displacement of muscle and other tissues than minimally invasive surgery.
 Despite this, open surgery may be a safer or more effective method for certain patients.

 Minimally invasive techniques may be combined with an open procedure.
 Your surgeon may also decide after beginning a minimally invasive technique that you require an open surgery to safely and most effectively complete your surgery.